NeoGeographyToolkit/StereoPipeline/docs/examples/historical.rst

    :name: kh7_fig

-   An example of a DEM created from KH-7 images without modeling distortion (left, inside the green polygon), and after using RPC to model distortion (right), on top of a reference terrain.
+   An example of a DEM created from KH-7 images without modeling distortion (left, inside the green polygon), and after modeling distortion with RPC (right), on top of a reference terrain.
 The elevation range is 738 to 3363 meters.
 This is at 1/16 the resolution of the original images, so some noise is expected.
 The RPC model greatly reduces the disagreement with the reference,